 Find and Replace Like a Pro Using Wild Cards in MS Word

-by | Nov 26, 2020 | Microsoft Word, Productivity Hacks
+by | Nov 26, 2020 | Resources

 Indian Copyeditors Forum has been conducting a weekly webinar series on various topics related to editing.
 As part of this series, I recently conducted an online session on using wild cards in MS Word.
 In this 2-hour-long session, I introduced the various wild card characters by actually using them in some editing-life situations.
 I am really glad and excited that the session was very well received.